fanghenshaometeor/smoothed-multihead-ensemble/README.md

 CUDA_VISIBLE_DEVICES=0 python certify_mhead.py --arch R110 --dataset CIFAR10 --data_dir $data_dir$ --model_path './save/CIFAR10/R110/noise-0.25/h-5-eps-0.8-m-2-lbdlast-1.2/epoch150.pth' --noise_sd 0.25 --skip 20 --num_heads 5
 ```
 - By running the `train.py` script, the models are by default saved in the created folder `./save/CIFAR10/R110/noise-0.25/h-5-eps-0.8-m-2-lbdlast-1.2/`.
-In addition, two folders `./logs/` and `./runs/` are also created to record the training information.
+In addition, two folders, `./logs/` and `./runs/`, are also created to record the training information.
 - By running the `certify_mhead.py` script, the corresponding logs are by default saved in the created folder `./logs/CIFAR10/R110/noise-0.25/certify-mhead/`, including the detailed certified radius of each sample, the ACR and the approximated certified accuracy at given radii.

 A full collection of all the training and certification commands can be found in [EXPERIMENTS.md](./EXPERIMENTS.md), where the detailed values of all the involved hyper-parameters in experiments are presented.